Wheaton College (Illinois): Academics

 According to The Princeton Review's "The Best 351 Colleges", "If the integration of faith and learning is what you want out of a college, Wheaton is arguably the best school in the nation with a Christ-based worldview."
-Students may choose from about 40 majors in many liberal arts disciplines and in the sciences.
+Students may choose from about 40 majors in many liberal arts disciplines and the sciences.
 The most popular undergraduate majors, based on 2021 graduates, were: